Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation: Discussion and conclusion

 \section{Discussion and conclusion}

 In the present study, we compared three sample selection methods for biomedical time-series data annotation using real human annotators: RND, FAFT, and a GUI-based approach utilizing 2DVs with the TSExplorer software.
 We conducted data annotation using 12 human annotators for two data modalities, with two tasks per modality: IMA using multi-sensor IMU data and SER using speech data.
 After the annotation process, we conducted a set of experiments to compare the sampling methods.
 Our findings show that 2DV most effectively selected samples from rare classes, but also exhibited greater label histogram variability across annotators in IMA due to the limited annotation budget and the free-form annotation style of the method.
 In several IMA cases, consisting of multi-class annotations, annotators sparsely labeled or completely omitted some classes, which negatively impacted average classification performance in IMA when models were trained separately using annotator-specific labels.
 Under these single-annotator conditions, FAFT achieved the best classification performance in IMA.
 For SER, consisting of either binary or ternary annotation tasks, however, 2DV generally produced low label distribution variability and excelled in single-annotator classification performance among expert annotators, while also being on a par with FAFT and RND among non-expert annotators.
 When combining labels from multiple annotators for model training, already a modest annotation effort was sufficient for the 2DV method to outperform the two other sampling methods in both IMA and SER.
-This highlights the advantage of combining heterogeneously sampled sets of labels.
+This result highlights the advantage of combining heterogeneously sampled sets of labels, particularly when individual annotators follow diverse data exploration strategies.
 We also analyzed the riskiness of each sampling method and found that RND was generally the safest option when annotator expertise or the number of available annotators is uncertain, whereas 2DV had the highest average risk due to its greater label distribution variability, mostly caused by the limited annotation budget.
 Overall, the results demonstrate that 2DV offers the greatest potential among the tested sampling methods, in particular when annotations from multiple annotators can be combined and/or the labeling budget can be expanded.
-Albeit, its higher risk of suboptimal outcomes emphasizes the need for e.g. user instruction or explicit sample selection guidelines.
+Albeit, 2DV contains a higher risk of suboptimal outcomes under tightly constrained annotation scenarios, emphasizing the importance of careful deployment choices.